7rikazhexde/applescript-folder-commands/scripts/VSCode/README.md

 ## Usage

-1. Save "actVSCode.workflow" to "~/Library/Services" folder
+1. Save "actVSCode.workflow" to "~/Library/Services" folder or Save in any folder and double-click to allow installation.
 2. Select the folder you want to save, right click and select "Quick Actions" > "actVScode".

 ## Verified Version

 - macOS Ventura
-- version 13.6.1
+- version 13.6.7